jwzzang12/chatting/README.md

 Built with HTML, JS(jQuery), SCSS, Node.js

-Anybody who has <a href="https://jwzzang12-chatting.herokuapp.com">link</a> they can join.
+Anybody who has <a href="https://jwzzang12-chatting.herokuapp.com">link</a> can join.

 ## Project Screen Shot